Skip to main content

 IMPORTANT NOTICE - Stage 1 Drought Declaration

 Denver Water has declared a Stage 1 Drought.
+Stage 1 drought means Denver Water and the District are asking customers to reduce their total water use (outdoor and indoor) by at least 20%, which will help preserve water levels in reservoirs and help avoid the need to increase restrictions later this summer.
 The District is a master meter distributor of Denver Water and follows Denver Water’s rules.

 This summer, customers in single-family residential properties may water no more than two days per week and must follow a set schedule: